george-language/george-language.github.io/book/chapter3.1.md

 }
 ```

 `otherwise` is often thought of as the "default" case.
 If any comparisons above are not true, `otherwise` will run.
-That means we can sandwich `alsoif` statements between to create **control flow** for our program!
+That means we can sandwich `alsoif` statements between to create proper **control flow** for our program!

 ```
 obj x = 10;